 Carlos Fuentes:

 We will talk about Juan José Arreola and Carlos Fuentes in the Mexican literature context.
 The instructor will share her first impressions of Juan José Arreola and Carlos Fuentes when she was in high school and later when she started to attend a writing workshop.
-The objective is that the participants can identify how first impressions and preferences are not always the best norths to find what helps us the most in our writing or reading journey.
+The objective is that the participants can identify how first impressions and preferences are not always the best norths to find what helps us the most in our reading journey.

 During this session, the participants will share their impressions regarding Arreola’s and Fuentes’ writing and how they consider it relates (or not) to their main influences.